 Notion Foundations: Page Layouts

-As I’ve mentioned in the Starting Out With Notion lesson, pages can be as simple or as complicated as you’d like.
-In this lesson, we’ll introduce headings, dividers, and the multi-column layout concept.
+As I’ve mentioned in the Starting Out With Notion lesson, page layouts can be as straightforward or as complicated as you’d like.
+This lesson will introduce headings, dividers, and the multi-column layout concept.

-This will enable you to start designing your own dashboards, similar to the one below.
-The example below is a PARA-inspired Resources page that stores all my notes and information aka my second brain.
+This will enable you to start designing your dashboards like the one below.
+The example below is a PARA-inspired Resources page that stores all my notes and information, aka my second brain.
 Another topic for another lesson!

 Notion is designed to get thoughts out of your head and onto the page.
 Once they’re there, you can rearrange, organize, and structure them to think and write more clearly